2nd grade past, present, and future verbs worksheets

 Every verb tells when: the past (walked, sang), the present (walks, sings), or the future (will walk, will sing).
-Second graders sort verbs into the three columns quickly and start explaining their choices: the -ed ending, the -s ending, or the helper will.
+Second graders sort verbs and explain their choices: the -ed ending, the -s ending, or the helper will.

-Free printable PDF, aligned to Common Core L.1.1.e.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.1.1.e.

 The kind of words you'll sort